 Figure 1.Varicosavirus.
 Negative-contrast electron micrograph of virions of an isolate of lettuce big vein-associated virus.
 The bar represents 100 nm.
 (Courtesy J.A.
 Walsh and C.M.
 Clay.)

 Virus particles have a density in Cs2SO4 of about 1.27 g cm-3 (Kuwata et al., 1983).

 The lettuce big vein-associated virus (LBVaV) genome consists of negative-sense, single-stranded RNA which is encapsidated by N (previously termed coat protein, CP).
 The genome (12.9 kb) occurs as two segments of 6.8 kb (RNA1) and 6.1 kb (RNA2) (Sasaya et al., 2002, Sasaya et al., 2004).
-The 3′ and 5′ terminal sequences of the two genome segments are similar but do not exhibit inverse complementarities.
-Compared with OFV (see genus Dichorhavirus), purified LBVaV virions contain a relatively large amount of anti-genomic RNAs (Sasaya et al., 2001).
+The 3′- and 5′-terminal sequences of the two genome segments are similar but do not exhibit inverse complementarities.
+Compared with OFV (see genus Dichorhavirus), purified LBVaV virions contain relatively large amounts of anti-genomic RNAs (Sasaya et al., 2001).
 Conserved motifs in the transcription initiation and termination signals resemble those of viruses in the genus Cytorhabdovirus.